 D Metaphase II

-11. If present the genotype of a dominant allele will always show through in the phenotype.
+11. If present the genotype of a dominant allele will always show through.

-12. “Multiple genes” rarely, if ever, give rise to a Mendelian-like distribution of their phenotype
+12. The genetics inheritance pattern of “Multiple genes” rarely, if ever, give rise to a Mendelian-like distribution of their phenotype

 15. Sex-linked traits always refer to genes located on the X-chromosome.